facebookresearch/Mephisto/data_model/README.md

 # Data Model
 ## Philosophy
-The mephisto data model consists of important classes to formalize some of the concepts that are required for interacting with tasks, crowdsourcing providers, workers, etc. These classes try to abstract away some of the underlying convenience of working with mephisto into a common location, and are designed both to be extended from (in the form of creating child classes for specialized cases, or for the purpose of testing) and behind (like making all of the primary data model components database backed, and eventually supporting a common database for organizational use).
+The mephisto data model consists of important classes to formalize some of the concepts that are required for interacting with tasks, crowdsourcing providers, workers, etc. These classes try to abstract away some of the underlying convenience of working with mephisto into a common location, and are designed both to be extended from (in the form of creating child classes for specialized cases, or for the purpose of testing) and behind (like eventually supporting a common database for organizational use).
+All of the classes are to be database-backed, in that creation of these objects should populate the database, and most content will be linked through there.
+In this way, the state is maintained by the database, and the objects are collections of convenience methods for interacting with the underlying data model.
-## Classes
+## Base Classes
 TODO expand all of these as they are created.
 ### Project
 High level project that many crowdsourcing tasks may be related to.
 Useful for budgeting and grouping tasks for a review perspective.
 ### Task
-This class contains all of the required tidbits for launching a set of assignments, including where to find the frontend files to deploy, possible arguments for configuring the assignments more exactly,
+This class contains all of the required tidbits for launching a set of assignments, including where to find the frontend files to deploy (based on the task_name), possible arguments for configuring the assignments more exactly (a set of TaskParams), and any other special parameters (like task type, or domain?).
 ### TaskRun
 This class keeps track of the configuration options and all assignments associated with an individual launch of a task.
 ### Assignment